-For the occasion I brought along with me the great Malcolm Lowry and his alcoholic madness included in a book called "Under the Vulcano".
+For the occasion I brought along with me the great Malcolm Lowry and his alcoholic madness included in a book called Under the Vulcano.
 I found out about the guy just a few weeks before leaving and his wandering between Popocatepetl and Iztaccihuatl definitely draw my attention.

 I was on a bus journey down to Puebla still dealing with the jetlag the first time I saw Iztaccihuatl after having spent the first 4/5 days in México City and the view was astonishing.
-Despite of losing that cosiness that México City with all its dangerous shadows walking in the dark was able to give me, I felt a certain familiarity with the surrounding vulcanic region and I also realised I was entering chapter II of my own journey.
-Seeing a smoking vulcano makes you feel like you should not rely too much on your comfort since things in life can change quickly and makes you learn how important is for oneself to adapt to situations that can happen on the road at any time.
+Despite of losing the cosiness that México City with all its dangerous shadows walking in the dark was able to give me, I felt a certain familiarity with the surrounding vulcanic region and I also realised I was entering chapter II of my own journey.
+Seeing a smoking vulcano makes you feel like you should not rely too much on your comfort since things in life can change quickly and makes you learn how important is to adapt to situations that can happen on the road at any time.

-Part of the concept of my last work "Compulsive Seeking" (the recall to number twelve, like the chapters in the book, the hours in a day and the months in a year) and the song Calle Nicaragua are definitely inspired from Malcolm dark journey through his fragile self and the external tropical danger.
+Part of the concept of my last work Compulsive Seeking (the recall to number twelve, like the chapters in the book, the hours in a day and the months in a year) and the song Calle Nicaragua are definitely inspired from Malcolm dark journey through his fragile self and the external tropical danger.

 Edward James is an eccentric figure.
 Born in England from an aristocratic family, he always followed his dreams and lived somehow an extraordinary life.
 His devoted interest for art in general (he was a poet and a painter himself) made him support surrealism and financing some of its most famous interpreters like Salvador Dalí.